DataStrategist/linuxRstuff/README.md

 # linuxRstuff
-a collection of random scripts and notes that help R-Users working in Linux
+a collection of random scripts and notes that help R-Users working in Linux.
+I have NO idea what the hell I'm doing... only gain insight by headbutting problems till they break... so pull-requests, comments, issues are welcome.

 ## Scripts:
 For all of these scripts, either clone the folder into your server (probably easiest), or `touch` a new file, then edit that file and drop the code in.